binli/binli.github.com/_posts/cfs.md

 Event Funding
 ===

-An event the size of GNOME.Asia a significant number of expenses, which fall broadly into three categories:
+An event at the size of GNOME.Asia faces a significant number of expenses, which fall broadly into three categories:

 Speaker Travel and Accommodation
 ====
 Many conference attendees who contribute to the event with their knowledge have to travel huge distances to participate in the event.
 Quite a few of them come from outside China, while others come from other parts of Asia.
-These are the people who make this event happen – they provide the core content of the event.
-As far as possible, we try to provide at least accommodation to speakers, and, if possible, travel sponsorship as well.
+These are the people who make this event happen – they provide the core content of the conference.
+As far as possible, we try to provide at least accommodation to our speakers, and, if possible, travel sponsorship.

 Infrastructure Expenses
 ====
-These are expenses related to providing support services at the event.
-They include facilities such as networks, Internet service, and exposition hangars, labor, etc.
+In order to provide support services at the event, such as networks, Internet service, and exposition hangars, labor, etc.

 Delegate Expenses
 ====